By Devang Singh

 There are five input parameters as shown in the diagram, the hidden layer consists of 3 neurons and the resultant in the output layer is the prediction for the stock price.
 The 3 neurons in the hidden layer will have different weights for each of the five input parameters and might have different activation functions, which will activate the input parameters according to various combinations of the inputs.
 For example, the first neuron might be looking at the volume and the difference between the Close and the Open price and might be ignoring the High and Low prices.
 In this case, the weights for High and Low prices will be zero.
 Based on the weights that the model has trained itself to attain, an activation function will be applied to the weighted sum in the neuron, this will result in an output value for that particular neuron.
 Similarly, the other two neurons will result in an output value based on their individual activation functions and weights.
 Finally, the output value or the predicted value of the stock price will be the sum of the three output values of each neuron.
 This is how the neural network will work to predict stock prices.

 Now that you understand the working of a neural network, you are ready to learn how the Artificial Neural Network will train itself to predict the movement of a stock price.
-In the next article on neural networks, we will delve deeper into the working of a neural network, by understanding how the weights of the neural network are learned through the process of training.
+In our next article on neural networks, we have delve deeper into the working of a neural network, by understanding how the weights of the neural network are learned through the process of training.